PrestaShop/open-source/content/maintainers-guide/processes/release/prestashop/_index.md

    - **Perform manual verifications.**
    _To make sure that the project is ready to be built._

+   - **Set up the new version on the PrestaShop Addons Marketplace and update native modules' compatibility.**
+   _To allow the PrestaShop Addons Marketplace and its API to serve modules compatible with this new PrestaShop version._

 2. **[Create a new build][create-build]**: (click to see the full step)